FPriv/factom-harmony-connect-js-sdk/README.md

 const createChainResponse = await factomConnectSDK.chains.create({
   externalIds: ["NotarySimulation", "CustomerChain", "cust123"],
   content: "This chain represents a notary service's customer in the NotarySimulation, a sample implementation provided as part of the Factom Harmony SDKs.
 Learn more here: https://docs.harmony.factom.com/docs/sdks-clients",
-  clientOverrides: {
   automaticSigning: false
-  }

 });

 // Return a JSON chain object as is from the API with new appId, appKey, and baseUrl. const chain = await FactomSDK.chains.get({
   chainId: '5dc94c605769d8e9dac1423048f8e5a1182e575aab6d923207a3a8d15771ad63',
-  clientOverrides: {
   accessToken: {
     appId: "YOUR APP ID",
     appKey: "YOUR APP KEY"
   },
-    baseUrl: "YOUR API URL",
+  baseUrl: "YOUR API URL"
-  }
 });

 // Return JSON entries array as is from API with new appId, appKey, and baseUrl. const entries = await FactomSDK.chains.entries.list({
   chainId: '5dc94c605769d8e9dac1423048f8e5a1182e575aab6d923207a3a8d15771ad63',
-  clientOverrides: {
   accessToken: {
     appId: "YOUR APP ID",
     appKey: "YOUR APP KEY"
   },
-    baseUrl: "YOUR API URL",
+  baseUrl: "YOUR API URL"
-  }
 });

 // Return a JSON single entry object as is from the API with new appId, appKey, and baseUrl. const entry = await FactomSDK.chains.entries.get({
   chainId: '5dc94c605769d8e9dac1423048f8e5a1182e575aab6d923207a3a8d15771ad63',
   entryHash: 'e0e2b7f7920ce25c20cf98c13ae454566e7cda7bb815b8a9ca568320d7bdeb93',
-  clientOverrides: {
   accessToken: {
     appId: "YOUR APP ID",
     appKey: "YOUR APP KEY"
   },
-    baseUrl: "YOUR API URL",
+  baseUrl: "YOUR API URL"
-  }
 });
 ```